 difference between Uranus trining your natal Uranus, and Mercury trining it?

-the sun, and the slower it moves from our vantage point on earth.
-Astrology is earth-centered, and we measure
+around the sun, and the slower it moves from our vantage point on earth.
+Astrology is earth-centered, and

-everything according to the way it looks in our sky.
-Pluto takes 245 years to go through every zodiacal
+we measure everything according to the way it looks in our sky.
+Pluto takes 245 years to go through every

-constellation in the sky, and to make it around the whole circle.
-The moon takes the same journey, from our
+zodiacal constellation in the sky, and to make it around the whole circle.
+The moon takes the same journey,

-viewpoint, in only 28 days, which is why the moon’s aspects aren’t listed on my website.
-There are just too
+from our viewpoint, in only 28 days, which is why the moon’s aspects aren’t listed on my website.
+There are

 But when Pluto makes an aspect to one of your natal planets, it’s going to stay close to that position for about

 three years.
 These transits are major chapters in your lives.

 So if you check the Aspects Now page regularly, you’ll see the same aspects from Pluto to one of your natal